JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

     └── PackageName.jl
 ```

 We can see that the new package consists of the `Project.toml` file and the `src` folder with one `.jl` file.
-The `src/PackageName.jl` file contains a module `PackageName` as can be seen in the following code
+The `src/PackageName.jl` file contains a module `PackageName` as can be seen in the following code.
+Note that the package, the `.jl` file, and the module in the `.jl` file share the same name.

 ```julia
 module PackageName